Exam Rules And Regulations

-When the proctor announces time is up, you must immediately stop writing and wait for the proctor to collect all materials.
+- You must immediately stop writing when time is up and wait for the proctor to collect all materials.

 The proctor will report all cases of misconduct to the Insurance Council in order to render any decision necessary.